RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 ## Start with Ubuntu Pre-configured Image from Ubuntu

-1) Download a complete pre-configured image (Ubuntu 20.04.3, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
-Choose the latest server version available.
+1) Download a complete pre-configured image (Ubuntu 20.04.5, RPi 4, 64 bit) onto the SD Card from https://cdimage.ubuntu.com/releases/20.04/release/.
+Choose the latest server version available (ubuntu-20.04.5-preinstalled-server-arm64+rasp.img.xz).

 2) Unpack image and change into the directory (unxz file, then tar xf)